haydnv/tinychain/README.md

 ### Authentication

 Tinychain uses recursive JSON web tokens provided by the [rjwt](http://docs.rs/rjwt/) library.
 Each Tinychain host which handles part of a transaction must validate the auth token of the incoming request, sign it with its own private key, and forward it to any downstream dependencies.
+Note the unusual security consideration of a recursive token: a downstream dependency receives all of the upstream tokens, and therefore is authorized to take any action which an upstream dependency is authorized to take.
+For this reason, it's very important to use only a minimal scope to authenticate the end-user, and grant further scopes as narrowly as possible.

 ### Life of a transaction